-Finally, we examine some schemes and ideas as possible solutions to the problem of making a communications subsystem responsive to real-time and other special needs.
-We find we are stymied by the need for such a scheme to be powerful and yet implementable.
-We felt it instructive to include "first tries" at offering a scheme, since they have helped us to realize that this problem is genuinely hard.
+We examine some schemes and ideas as possible solutions to the problem of making a communications subsystem responsive to real-time and other special needs.
+We find we are stymied by the need for such a scheme to be powerful and yet implementable, so it is instructive to include these "first tries" at offering a general scheme, since they have helped us to realize that this problem is genuinely hard.